SomdattaNag/Security-Screening-System/README.md

 5. if a match is found a threat_alarm is triggered and an email is sent directly to the authorities notifying them of the potential threat.

 # Workflow:
-1. Dataset: The dataset contains different folders for each individual who is under security watchlist.
-The folder contains images of that individual.
+1. Dataset: The dataset consists of folders, each representing an individual who is a known threat or wanted.
+Each folder contains images of that individual for identification.

 2. Face Encoding & Labeling: The system loads all images, extracts facial features using face_recognition, and encodes them into numerical vectors.It then assigns each encoding to the person’s name based on the folder structure.